Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Approximation of multi-marginal optimal transport

-With the global minimization oracle for \eqref{eqn:mmotlb-dual-lsip} defined, the following theorem states the existence of an algorithm for solving \eqref{eqn:mmotlb-dual-lsip} whose computational complexity is polynomial in $m$ and in the computational cost of each call to $\mathtt{Oracle}(\cdot)$.
+With the global minimization oracle for \eqref{eqn:mmotlb-dual-lsip} defined, the following theorem states the existence of an algorithm for approximately solving \eqref{eqn:mmotlb-dual-lsip} in which the number of calls to $\mathtt{Oracle}(\,\cdot\,)$ and the number of additional arithmetic operations are both polynomial in $m:=\sum_{i=1}^{N}m_i$.
 In our complexity analysis, we denote the computational complexity of the multiplication of two $m\times m$ matrices by $O(m^{\omega})$.
 For example, when the standard procedure is used, the computational complexity of this operation is $O(m^3)$.
 However, it is known that $\omega<2.376$; see, e.g., \citep{coppersmith1990matrix}.